MicrosoftDocs/win32/desktop-src/IndexSrv/threadclassfilter.md

 ---
 title: ThreadClassFilter
 description: ThreadClassFilter
-ms.assetid: '37554b86-2579-4621-9cc7-df7976f1c069'
+ms.assetid: 37554b86-2579-4621-9cc7-df7976f1c069
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ThreadClassFilter

 > [!Note]
 > Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
 Instead, use [Windows Search](https://msdn.microsoft.com/library/windows/desktop/aa965362) for client side search and [Microsoft Search Server Express]( http://go.microsoft.com/fwlink/p/?linkid=258445) for server side search.

 The **ThreadClassFilter** entry is the priority class of the CiDaemon.exe process.